-This new version 2.5 of the Ultra HD Forum Guidelines offers a holistic view of all the different UHD technologies.
+This new version 2.6 of the Ultra HD Forum Guidelines expands the holistic view of all the different UHD technologies.
 These Guidelines use the concepts of a "foundation layer" with readily available mature technologies and an "enhancement layer" with newer technologies.

-This work represents over six years of collaborative effort.
-Our new guidelines would not have been possible without the leadership of Jim DeFilippis, who represents Fraunhofer and chairs our Guidelines Work Group.
-All the companies that have participated in this effort over the years are listed below, but our gratitude for this new revision specifically to Bill Redmann (InterDigital), Chris Seeger (Comcast/NBCU), Chris Johns (BSkyB), Richard Doherty (Dolby), Dr. George Bokuchava (Tulix), Nino Doijashvili (Tulix), Pete Sellar (Xperi), Andrew Cotton (BBC) and Andrew Dunne (BBC).
+This work represents over seven years of collaborative effort.
+Our new guidelines would not have been possible without the leadership of Jim DeFilippis, who represents Fraunhofer and chairs our Guidelines Work Group with invaluable support from the co-chair, Pete Sellar of Xperi.

-It is encouraging that these guidelines are being used to help so many deployments worldwide.
-I am particularly proud when, very unexpectedly, I hear a reference being made to our guidelines, for example during business meetings or during educational webinars.
-These are no longer just our guidelines but the whole industry's.
+All the companies that have participated in this effort over the years are listed below, but our gratitude for this new revision specifically to Andrew Cotton (BBC), Jean Louis Diascorn (Harmonic), Richard Doherty (Dolby), Andrew Dunne (BBC), Chris Johns (Sky UK), Bill Redmann (InterDigital), Chris Seeger (Comcast/NBCUniversal), and Alessandro Travaglini (Fraunhofer).

-The many updates in this version are described by Jim and Pete on the following page.
+Jim describes the many updates in this version on the following page.